 We talk about the issues that matter to our clients.
 The first thing you want to know when you are hurt is the value of your claim and how to calculate it.

 The partners at Miller & Zois used to work for insurance companies.
-We know the tricks that they will use to prevent you from recovering the damages you deserve.
+We know the tricks that the at-fault driver's insurance company will use to prevent you from recovering the damages you deserve.
 Lawyers Weekly USA characterized the benefits of our training with the insurance companies when they wrote that as former defense counsel, Miller & Zois "knows the other side's playbook."
-In fact, we know the "playbook" for any insurance company that you will see in a car insurance claim in the Baltimore-Washington area:
+In fact, we know the "playbook" for any insurance company that you will see in a any insurance claim in the Baltimore-Washington area:

 You can get the inside information on all of these companies - and many more - here.